ToSStudio/TinyTFT_LT7683/examples/basic/README.md

 - **Text scaling demonstration**
   The digits `1 … 8` are rendered at increasing sizes to show font scaling and readability.
-The pseudo-7-segments are created on-the-fly out of primitive graphic primitives such as rectangles, arcs and circles.
+The pseudo-7-segments are created on-the-fly out of graphic primitives such as rectangles, arcs and circles.

 - **Graphic primitives**